-- Using the Manual Feed key on the control panel. - Selecting the Manual value in the FEEDER menu. - Sending a command from the host computer.
+- · Using the Feeder Select key on the control panel. - Selecting the Manual value in the Feeder Menu. - Sending a command from the host computer.

 When feeding paper manually, you need to tell the printer the paper size you are using so that printing occurs in the proper area on the page.
-For A4-size and letter-size paper, you can set the paper (size) feature in the INITIAL menu (Table 4-12).
-The paper feature sets up the printing coordinates for manual feed operation according to the value selected: either A4 or letter.
+For A4 and letter-size paper you can set the paper (size) feature in the INITIAL Menu (Table 4-12).
+The paper feature sets up the printing coordinates for manual feed operation according to the value selected: either A4 or Letter.
 This allows the printer to print within the correct boundaries on the sheet of paper.